Towards Measuring the Traceability of Cryptocurrencies: Evaluation

-\paragraph{Ethereum.} We created a transaction graph from all transactions in the Ethereum blockchain from block no.~$11\,766\,939$ till no.~$11\,812\,441$ that transferred non-zero amounts of Ether.
-Out of $1\,768\,192$ sink addresses, we observed a maximum fungibility of $10.86$ bits of entropy.
-We found the least number of expected steps till absorption (mean $7.27$, median $2.0$) in the transaction graph, see Table~\ref{table:entropiesevaluation}.
-We attribute this phenomena to the nature of the account-based model, where large initial balances lead to walks being absorbed early with high probability. \paragraph{ERC-20 token transaction graphs.} We computed our fungibility measure for two stablecoins: USD Coin (USDC) and DAI.
+\paragraph{\textbf{Ethereum.}} We created a transaction graph from all transactions in the Ethereum blockchain that transferred non-zero amounts of Ether from block no.~$11\,766\,939$ till no.~$11\,812\,441$.
+Out of $1\,768\,192$ sink addresses, we observed a maximum untraceability of $10.86$ bits of entropy.
+We found the least number of expected steps till absorption (mean $7.27$, median $2.0$) in the transaction graph, see~\Cref{table:entropiesevaluation}.
+We attribute these phenomena to the nature of the account-based model, where large initial balances lead to walks being absorbed early with high probability. \paragraph{\textbf{ERC-20 token transaction graphs.}} We computed our untraceability measure for two stablecoins: USD Coin (USDC) and DAI.
 In the studied time interval these cryptoassets produced the smallest transaction graphs with $46$ and $146$ thousand addresses, respectively.
 Interestingly, both USDC and DAI random walks are absorbed after long random walks of expected length $26.39$ and $16.40$, respectively.